Variations on a Rococo Theme: Structure and overview

 The piece was written between December 1876 and March 1877, immediately following his tone poem Francesca da Rimini, and compared to the vehemence and intensity of Francesca, the Variations show a new elegant classical detachment.
 While the theme upon which the composition is based is Tchaikovsky's own, the graceful contours that make up the first half of this theme show clearly which style period Tchaikovsky had in mind.

 Tchaikovsky had rarely been attracted to the variation form before, except for an eloquent piece for piano solo in F major, Op.
 19, No. 6.
 The utility of this form became apparent for what he now set out to accomplish.
 In a traditional concerto format, structural complexities and dramatic issues that would have clashed with the 18th-century detachment and finesse could not have been avoided.
 A neater and easier solution was, in each variation, to retain the melodic outlines and harmonic support outlined in his initial theme.

 The potential problem with this approach could be a lack of variety between variations.
 This would effectively kill the piece.
 Thanks to his consummate craftsmanship, Tchaikovsky avoided this trap.
 There is barely a phrase within each variation whose relationship with its progenitor is not explicit.
 However, no two variations assemble their constituent phrases in the same manner, nor build to the same proportions.

-One device which helps Tchaikovsky greatly in this regard is a codetta attached to the end of the theme, to which is attached in turn a quasi-cadential or linking extension.
+One device that helps Tchaikovsky greatly in this regard is a codetta attached to the end of the theme, to which is attached in turn a quasi-cadential or linking extension.
 Tchaikovsky varied this extension in length and direction, further modifying the proportions of individual variations and providing a bridge passage from one variation to the next.
 He even mixed the codetta material with the theme itself in the Andante grazioso variation (No. 4 in Fitzenhagen's arrangement, No. 5 in Tchaikovsky's original order).